-Philip Kolvin QC boasts an array of blue chip clients, and is a Patron of the Institute of Licensing, a member of the Advisory Board of the Night Time Industries Association and a former Chair of the Night Time Commission for London, Best Bar None and Purple Flag.
-Clive Sheldon QC successfully defended the London Borough of Camden’s decision to license busking in its area in Keep Streets Live Campaign Ltd v Camden LBC L.L.R.
+Philip Kolvin KC boasts an array of blue chip clients, and is a Patron of the Institute of Licensing, a member of the Advisory Board of the Night Time Industries Association and a former Chair of the Night Time Commission for London, Best Bar None and Purple Flag.
+Clive Sheldon KC successfully defended the London Borough of Camden’s decision to license busking in its area in Keep Streets Live Campaign Ltd v Camden LBC L.L.R.
 502.

 Our silks and juniors have extensive experience acting for the Gambling Commission in advisory and litigious work, including in the Court of Appeal and First Tier and Upper Tier Tribunals.
 We also act for terrestrial and remote operators in cases involving al the main fields of betting, gaming and lotteries.
 Our expertise includes advice on the boundaries between gambling and other activity not regulated by the Gambling Act including social gaming, prize competitions and financial instruments including spread betting and contracts for difference.

 11 KBW’s barristers have extensive experience of advisory work and litigation at the cutting edge of modern transportation law, including for Uber, other operators and taxi licensing authorities.
 They have appeared in many of the highest profile recent cases in the High Court for the industry and local authorities.